310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 However… It would seem that the number of guests who attend decreases every year.
 Even now the place is rather deserted, with not a single person in sight, apart from ourselves.

-That is why they've entrusted us with the job of gathering attendees and enlivening the venue— Though, compared to Ryuseitai, we are comparatively unknown in ES.
+That is why they've entrusted us with the job of gathering attendees and enlivening the venue — Though, compared to Ryuseitai, we are comparatively unknown in ES.

 The number of people who would come to see us alone is not very many.